Lilly Building $474M Pharma Factory in RTP, Hiring 462 Workers

 Lilly CEO Dave Ricks told the audience of some 100 business, government and life science leaders that the newly constructed manufacturing factory on the Parmer campus across T.W.
 Alexander Drive from the Biotech Center will be state of the art.
 He said the integrated life science manufacturing facility will incorporate automation, robotics and data analytics to handle drug formulation and filling through final packaging of both marketed and late-stage pipeline candidates.

 The jobs come with average annual wages of about $73,000, just over the Durham County average of $71,756.
 More than half of the new jobs will pay at least $49,000 to start.
-The company said it plans to start hiring later this year, but not in significant numbers before 2023.
+The company said it plans to start hiring this year (see Open House information below), but not in significant numbers before 2023.

 Initially the site will produce two major diabetes drugs: Trulicity, an injectable approved in 2014, and Tirzepatide, which is still in development, especially targeting diabetes patients with increased heart disease risk.